|Country:||United States of America (USA)|

-Origin of Centennial Hops
+Origin and Geneology of the Centennial Hop

 Centennial hops were first bred in 1974 with a cross between a Brewers Gold and Fuggle hops.
 Other sources mention it was a cross between Brewers Gold, Fuggle, East Kent Golding, and Bavarian hops.
 It was named after the Washington State Centennial Celebration, which occurred in 1989, just before it was released to the public in 1990.

 Centennial is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 Centennial hops are very similar to Cascade and are characterized by aromatic pine, citrus, and floral notes.
 It is characterized as having rounded and medium intense floral, citrus and grapefruit flavors and aromas.
 Other flavors of the Centennial hop include pine needles and tangerines.

 Read More: The Most Common Hops Used in IPAs

 These are the common ranges that we've seen with Centennial hops over the years.
 Each year's crop can yield hops that have slightly different qualities, so these number ranges are based on history.

 |Alpha Acid % (AA)|